 In Canada, income trusts were created as an alternative to the corporate structure.
 The first income trust was Enerplus Resources, established in December 1985.
 Income trusts were created to avoid taxation, by paying out all their earnings (dividends) directly to shareholders.
 This meant that investors would get a higher yield, in exchange for paying all the tax obligations from the company’s earnings.
 As a result, income trusts were able to pay much higher yields than their corporate counterparts.

-This was a win for both the corporations that converted to income trusts, and for new companies which incorporated under the income trust structure.
+This was a win for both the corporations that converted to income trusts and for new companies which incorporated under the income trust structure.
 It was also a golden egg for investors who loaded up on income trusts in their RRSP’s and enjoyed dividend yields – many in excess of 10%.
 According to Wikipedia, by 2005 the income trust sector was worth C$160 billion dollars.

 Signs of Trouble

 Back in 2005 the adage of “high yield = high risk”, didn’t seem to have much concern for investors who saw stable income trusts paying generous yields.
 However, just like the tech bubble only a few years earlier, the income trusts were also becoming a bubble of their own.
 This bountiful cash cow was gaining attention from the NDP (New Democratic Party) as well as from the Canadian Finance Department.
-The Finance Department issued a statement in September 2005, alleging that nearly $600 million dollars of federal and provincial taxation revenue was being lost through the income trusts.
+The Finance Department issued a statement in September 2005, alleging that nearly $600 million dollars of federal and provincial taxation revenue were being lost through the income trusts.

 The first signs of trouble started in 2005, when the Royal Bank (RY-T), Canada’s largest bank, said it was not opposed to the idea of converting to an income trust.
 Throughout 2005, the Liberal government came under continuing pressure to stem the potential conversions of Canada’s largest corporations into income trusts.
 Announcements by telecommunications giants Bell Canada Enterprises (BCE-T) and Telus (T-TSX) of their intentions to convert to income trusts also followed suit in October and November 2006.